Having noted the nature of Christian fellowship, I now turn to the content of Christian fellowship.

 The Bible is central to learning about Jesus Christ and His purpose for us, but also for Christian fellowship because fellowship with fellow believers begins with fellowship with God.

 We have fellowship with God in our prayerful study of His Word and from this we share with others what we learn and thereby have Christian fellowship.
-Our horizonal Christian fellowship with each other is based upon our vertical fellowship with God through Jesus Christ by the help of the Holy Spirit 1Jn 1:3.
+Our horizontal Christian fellowship with each other is based upon our vertical fellowship with God through Jesus Christ by the help of the Holy Spirit 1Jn 1:3.

 Collective Christian fellowship